ginanjarprabowo14/SIAPMobile/README.md

 2. Download siapservice folder and copy to your local htdocs folder.
 ```
 ```
-3. Import one of those android project in android studio and you ready to go.
+3. Import one of those android project to android studio and you ready to go.
 ```
 ## Authors